theGreatHerrLebert/proteolizard-data/README.md

 are exposed to python via bindings created with the excellent [`pybind11`](https://github.com/pybind/pybind11) library.
 The approach taken is different to that of [`timspy`](https://github.com/MatteoLacki/timspy) or [`alphatims`](https://github.com/MannLabs/alphatims), focussing on convenient, easy-to-use classes that implement fast processing on dataset slice, frame or spectrum basis.
+If needed, it is possible to use both `opentims` or `alphatims` for data access and feed `proteolizard` classes from there.
-It is built to quickly explore timsTOF datasets or prototype ideas and can be easily integrated into the well established, python-centric data science stack e.g. `scikit-learn`, `tensorflow` or `pytorch`.
+The library is built to quickly explore timsTOF datasets or prototype ideas and can be easily integrated into the well established, python-centric data science stack e.g. `scikit-learn`, `tensorflow` or `pytorch`.

 ## Navigation